 At the store, you will find a variety of shrimp ranging in size from extra small to extra colossal.
-Large and jumbo shrimp are most common and economical.
-They're also a great size for the grill.
+Large and jumbo shrimp are the most common and economical and a great size for the grill.

 When determining how much shrimp you'll need, keep the count per pound in mind.
-You will usually get 30 or so large shrimp per pound and around 20 or so jumbo shrimp per pound.
-If shrimp will be your main dish, count on 1/3- to 1/2-pound per person.
-If you choose to leave the shells on, make it...
-3/4-pound per person.
+You will get around 30 large shrimp per pound and about 20 jumbo shrimp per pound.
+If shrimp is your main dish, plan on 1/3- to 1/2-pound per person.
+If you choose to leave the shells on, make it 3/4-pound per person.

-For safety and flavor reasons, do not refreeze shrimp that have been thawed out.
-This includes those displayed on ice in the grocer's case because they are most likely previously frozen.
-Most people who do not have a ready supply of live shrimp available will actually be better off with individually quick frozen (IQF) shrimp.
+Raw shrimp is the best choice for the grill, though precooked shrimp will work.
+Due to safety and flavor concerns, do not refreeze shrimp that have been thawed out.
+Most likely, the shrimp on display in the grocer's case was previously frozen.
+Unless you have live shrimp available, you're better off with individually quick frozen (IQF) shrimp.

 It's important to ensure that your shrimp is fresh, even if it has been frozen.
 According to the U.S. Food and Drug Administration (FDA), it is safe to eat thawed shrimp if they have translucent and shiny flesh.
-The smell can often be a better indicator, though.
+The smell can often be a better indicator of freshness.

-Shrimp that are okay to eat will have a light salt water smell.
-Any strong, rancid odors, especially the smell of ammonia (rotten eggs), indicates that they need to be thrown away.
-You also should not eat shrimp that smell like... chlorine or gasoline, which they could have picked up while being caught or during the freezing process.
+Shrimp that are okay to eat will have a light saltwater smell.
+Any strong, rancid odors—especially an extreme fishiness or the smell of ammonia (rotten eggs)—indicate that they need to be thrown away.
+Don't eat shrimp that smells like chlorine or gasoline, which they could have picked up when caught or frozen.

-Sometimes shrimp can smell a bit like iodine and this does not pose a health risk.
-It's likely due to all the plankton shrimp eat, so it's perfectly natural.
-Though it's not necessary, if you want to draw out the iodine odor and taste, there's a very simple way to do so:
+Sometimes shrimp can smell a bit like iodine, and this does not pose a health risk.
+It's likely due to all the plankton that shrimp eat, so it's perfectly natural.
+Though it's not necessary, there's a simple way to draw out the iodine odor and taste:

-- In a large bowl, combine 2 tablespoons baking soda with 1 quart of water.
+In a large bowl, combine two tablespoons of baking soda with one quart of water.

 Prepping Shrimp for the Grill

-On the flip side, without the shell and vein, shrimp are easier to skewer.
-This is also the better choice if you're going to season them with a marinade because it allows the extra flavor to get inside the shrimp where it will have more impact.
+Without the shell and vein, shrimp are easier to skewer.
+This is also the better choice if you're going to use a marinade because it allows the extra flavor to get inside the shrimp, which will have more impact.

 Skewering the Shrimp

-- Straight Down the Middle: This is used more often for prawns because they have a straighter body, but you can skewer shrimp lengthwise.
-This may be easier if you choose to keep the shell and creates a finish grilled shrimp that is nice and straight.
+Straight down the middle: This is used more often for prawns because they have a straighter body, but you can skewer shrimp lengthwise as well.
+This may be easier if you choose to keep the shell on.

-- Top and Bottom Curve: The most common method for shrimp is to skewer them in two places, accentuating their tight curve.
+Top and bottom curve: The most common method for shrimp is to skewer them in two places to accentuate their tight curve.
 Simply stick each shrimp once through the top and again near the tail.

-- Double Skewer: To reinforce your shrimp skewers, ensuring no shrimp falls off, use two skewers.
-Stick each shrimp in the head and tail, but do it a second time with another skewer.
-This method also makes flipping the skewers super easy.
+Double skewer: To reinforce your shrimp skewers and ensure no shrimp falls off, use two skewers.
+Stick each shrimp in the head and tail, and do it again with another skewer near the curve.
+This method makes flipping the skewers super easy.

-The last secret to great grilled shrimp is to avoid high heat, which cooks them too fast and runs the risk of overcooked, rubbery shrimp.
-Instead, wait for the grill to get to a medium heat.
-You should be able to hold your hand over the grate for four seconds.
+The last secret to great grilled shrimp is to avoid high heat.
+It cooks them too fast, and you run the risk of overcooked, rubbery shrimp.
+Instead, wait for the grill to get down to medium heat; you should be able to hold your hand over the grate for four seconds.

 Once you get the ideal temperature, set your skewered shrimp on the grate so they are not crowded.
-Raw shrimp is done once the entire body turns a different color, usually from gray to pink, and it has a pearly, opaque appearance.
-This... should take around 5 minutes and you'll want to flip them halfway through.
+Raw shrimp is done once the entire body turns a different color—usually from gray to pink—and it has a pearly, opaque appearance.
+This should take around three to five minutes, and you'll want to flip them halfway through.

-If you're grilling precooked shrimp, your goal is to simply heat them up and give them a little barbecue flavor.
+If you're grilling precooked shrimp, your goal is to heat them up and impart a little barbecue flavor.
 This should only take 30 seconds to 1 minute on each side.
-Since you can't tell by color (they're already pink), you'll have to use your best judgment.
-They should not be on the grill longer than 2 minutes total.
+They're already pink, so you can't tell by the color and will have to use your best judgment.
+In total, the shrimp should not be on the grill for longer than two minutes.